cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 While Daily Assistant focuses on thinking, planning, and remembering inside the IDE, **[bip](https://github.com/cynthialmy/build-in-public-automate)** focuses on sharing what you ship.
 It is a standalone Node.js CLI tool, installed separately via npm, that reads your git activity, generates platform-tailored posts with Claude AI, and publishes them with a single command.

-bip and Daily Assistant are architecturally independent. bip does not read `MEMORY.md` and Daily Assistant does not invoke `bip`.
-They share a design philosophy (local-first, file-based, Claude-powered) and they complement each other naturally in a developer's daily workflow, but each runs on its own.
+bip and Daily Assistant are architecturally independent: separate processes, separate data paths (`MEMORY.md` stays inside Daily Assistant; `bip` never reads it).
+They share a design philosophy (local-first, file-based, Claude-powered) and they complement each other naturally in a developer's daily workflow while running on their own lifecycles.

 ### How bip Works